jaykejriwal/Entrainment-in-four-languages/README.md

 TRILL vectors model (Download from https://tfhub.dev/google/nonsemantic-speech-benchmark/trill/3)

 ## Execution instruction
 Four Jupyter Notebook files are uploaded.
-Each file presents a step-by-step procedure for extracting features and measuring entrainment at different linguistic levels.
+Each file presents a step-by-step procedure for extracting features and measuring entrainment at different linguistic levels in different languages.

 ## Citation
 J. Kejriwal and Š. Beňuš, "Lexical, syntactic, semantic and acoustic entrainment in Slovak, Spanish, English, and Hungarian: A cross-linguistic comparison," (2024).
-Submitted to Speech Communication Journal (decision is major revision). https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4729223
+Submitted to Speech Communication Journal (the decision is a major revision). https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4729223